Studio Etiquette & Policies

 Students must also be enrolled in either ballet or jazz in order to take this class.

 Open to anyone 10 years of age or older.
+Not just for those wishing to go on pointe.

 Ballet, Pointe Jazz, Acro, and Contemporary Modern